hamzahhisham306/reading-notes/Code 401 - Advanced Software Development/Mindset.md

  > When you have a growth mindset, you believe you can gain the knowledge and skills necessary to succeed, which makes every challenge a learning opportunity.
 Given the numerous challenges entrepreneurs face, a growth mindset can be a powerful tool as you work toward your venture’s success.

+# Angela Lee Duckworth on Grit:
+Grit is commitment and persistence toward extremely long-term goals.
+Grit is having stamina.
+Grit is the ability to work incredibly hard for years to turn your dreams into reality by being committed to them day in and day out.

+# Alain de Botton on Redefining Success.

+> There are additional factors that may make it more difficult than ever to be calm right now.
+The hope we all have for our professions is one of them, and it's contradictory because it's connected to something that's really great.
+Never before have hopes for what humans can do over their lifetimes been so high.
+Many people have informed us that anyone is capable of anything.
+The caste system is no longer in place, and anyone can now advance to any position they choose.
+And it's a lovely concept.
+We are all basically equal, so there is a certain equality attitude that goes along with that.
+Hierarchies are not well defined.
+This has one very significant issue, and that issue is jealousy.
+Envy,but if there's one dominant emotion in modern society, that is envy.
+And it's linked to the spirit of equality.

+> Everyone, including politicians on both the Left and the Right, agrees that meritocracy is a beautiful idea and that we should all work to make our society as meritocratic as possible.
+What exactly is a meritocratic society, in other words?
+In a meritocratic society, nothing should prevent you from rising to the top if you have the necessary talent, drive, and skills.
+It's a lovely concept.
+The issue is that if you truly believe in a society where those who merit it and rise to the top do so, you will also implicitly and in a far more vicious way believe in a society where those who don't and stay at the bottom.
+In other words, where you stand